Protein: Getting enough and the best sources

 Enjoy a variety of protein-rich foods

-Especially if you are vegetarian or vegan, vary your protein sources to ensure your body has all of the building blocks it needs for you and your baby.
+Especially if you are vegetarian or vegan, vary your protein sources to ensure your body has all the building blocks it needs for you and your baby.

 Include a little bit of protein with every meal rather than a big portion at one meal